 The Region, like many other Midwestern cities, has a rich history of manufacturing and a wealth of production knowledge.
 However, the Region is in the process of shifting from a manufacturing-based to a knowledge-based and medical facility-based economy.
 Further, a long tradition of aviation research in the Region continues with the Wright Patterson Air Force Base (WPAFB), the largest single-site employer in the State of Ohio.

 The Miami Valley Region is full of great places and a variety of amenities.
-Top quality recreational attractions such as parks, museums, cultural arts, and recreational facilities make it an extremely desirable area to live, work and play.
-The Region also boasts the nation’s largest network of paved, off-street trails that cover over 340 miles and are within close proximity to its residents, making the Region more livable, active and connected, while enhancing resident’s quality of life.
+Top-quality recreational attractions such as parks, museums, cultural arts, and recreational facilities make it an extremely desirable area to live, work and play.
+The Region also boasts the nation’s largest paved trail network that covers over 340 miles and are within close proximity to its residents, making the Region more livable, active and connected, while enhancing resident’s quality of life.